-Many employees mistakenly believe that because they are salaried they are not entitled to overtime premium pay.
-Under both California and Federal law, however, an employee's entitlement to overtime premium pay is in no way determined by whether the employee is paid hourly or on a salary.
+Many employees mistakenly believe that they are not entitled to overtime pay because they are paid a set salary, rather than being paid by the hour.
+Under both California and Federal law, however, an employee's entitlement to overtime premium pay is determined by the employee's job duties, not how the employee is paid.
+Employees are entitled to earn overtime unless they are exempt from state or federal overtime laws.
 (For more information and topics on other states, see our section on Overtime Laws or our State by State Overtime Laws.)

 What is Overtime?

 In California, non-exempt employees are entitled to overtime if they work more than 40 hours in a week or more than eight hours in a day.
 California is one of only a handful of states that provides for daily overtime.
 Even if you work only 30 hours a week, you would still be entitled to overtime pay if you work three ten-hour days.

 The overtime premium is half of the employee's regular hourly rate of pay.
 For every overtime hour worked, the employee is entitled to his regular hourly rate plus the overtime premium.
 This is why overtime is sometimes referred to as "time and a half."

 California employers are grossly underpaying large numbers of employees who do not know they are entitled to overtime premium pay.
 Under both the California Labor Code and the Federal Fair Labor Standards Act, employers must pay damages when they misclassify workers as exempt in order to avoid paying overtime.
 Employees can recover the overtime wages they should have been paid, along with penalties in some cases.